 3. Tabbies With White

-As you have probably already guessed, the ‘tabbies with white’ Maine Coon coloring is the same as the tabby coloring discussed above, except these cats have white paws and chest.
+As you have probably already guessed, the ‘tabbies with white’ Maine Coon coloring is the same as the tabby coloring discussed above, except these cats have white paws and chests.

-Below are some of the examples of ‘tabbies with white’, given to us by ‘The Cat Fanciers Association’ (source):
+Below are some of the examples of ‘tabbies with white’, given to us by ‘The Cat Fanciers Association’ (source 1):

-Smoke Maine Coons have a solid coloring e.g. black, blue, white, red or cream, yet differ to solid Maine Coons because their coloring fades on their undercoat, and sometimes chest.
+Smoke Maine Coons have a solid coloring e.g. black, blue, white, red, or cream, yet differ from solid Maine Coons because their coloring fades on their undercoat, and sometimes chest.

-Here are some color examples from the Cat Fanciers Association (CFA) (source):
+Here are some color examples from the Cat Fanciers Association (CFA) (source 1):

 - Blue Smoke